shamiul-anik/vue-jobs/README.md

 # Vue Jobs - Full Stack Application

-A full-stack job board application built with **Vue.js 3** and **SQLite3**.
-This project demonstrates a complete CRUD application with a modern frontend and RESTful API backend.
+A full-stack job board system using Vue.js 3 (Composition API) and Node.js / Express.js, following a clean RESTful architecture.
+Designed and implemented secure authentication using JWT and bcrypt, ensuring safe session management and data protection.
+Built and optimized a SQLite3 database with WAL mode, indexing, and normalized schema to improve reliability and concurrency.
+Implemented full CRUD functionality, job search and filtering, and a responsive UI using Tailwind CSS.
+Applied security best practices including Helmet.js, rate limiting, CORS, and input validation.
+Focused on code readability, maintainability, and scalability, with SEO and accessibility considerations.

 ## 🚀 Features